Animals Like Gazelles

 Klipspringers feature short horn spikes that are only a few inches long, and they range in height from 17 to 23 inches.

-The African antelope known as klipspringers is monogamous, in contrast to gazelles.
+The African antelope known as klipspringers is monogamous, in contrast to the animals like gazelles.

 A male and female will unite to establish a bonded couple that will stick together for many years, if not forever.
 As a matter of fact, the couples are typically never more than 20 feet apart.